daredevilx616/MCPDataLakeAgent/README.md

 cp .env.example .env
 # edit .env with your OpenAI key and optional default model

-# 3. (Re)build the sample DB
+# 3. Launch the browser experience
-python3 src/db_setup.py

-# 4. Ask questions from the terminal
-python3 src/cli_agent.py "What were total Q4 revenues by region?"
-# or start an interactive loop
-python3 src/cli_agent.py
+python3 src/web_app.py
 ```

 Notes:
 - The agent reads the schema before the first call and instructs the model to return JSON with `sql` and `rationale`.
-Results are rendered in a simple ASCII table.
+Results appear in the chat bubble with tables and multi-statement blocks.
 - Set `OPENAI_MODEL` if you want something other than `gpt-4o-mini`.

 ## Running the MCP server